-- Possess the ability to remain calm, collected, and composed in occasionally high stress situations and environments.
+- Possess the ability to stay calm, collected, and maintain composure in occasionally high stress situations and environments.

-- Have the ability to multitask and follow through on several assignments simultaneously.
+- Have the ability to multitask and to follow through on several assignments or tasks simultaneously.

 - Communicate principles that convey and impart an understanding of the philosophies and procedures of the SSPCA to the public with compassion and candor.